-Have you ever been abroad, for family vacation, business trip or individual travel and said to yourself: ‘I want to grow old here someday’?
-Or ever read about a foreign culture and thought: ‘I want to live in place like that’?
-Mobility today helps people around the world to take big step and move, live and even settle in a different country.
+Have you ever been abroad, for a family vacation, business trip or individual travel and said to yourself: ‘I want to grow old here someday’?
+Or ever read about a foreign culture and thought: ‘I want to live in a place like that’?
+Mobility today helps people around the world to take a big step and move, live and even settle in a different country.
 Similarly, it happened to me, I took the leap of faith and moved abroad.
-After initial honeymoon-grace period, I experienced few lows (or irreversible changes if you want to call them so) that expat faces if he lives abroad for longer time.
+After an initial honeymoon-grace period, I experienced a few lows in expat life (or irreversible changes if you want to call them so) that foreigner faces if he lives abroad for a longer time.
 Here’s the story.

 May 2018.
-It’s been exactly 10 years I stepped out of my home town to explore the world and live the experience abroad.
-10 long-short years where I found out that experience abroad doesn’t ever leave, but fades, as you move on to new ones.
-I studied in France, I got my first professional experience in Germany, Czech Republic, Russia and India.
+It’s been more than 10 years since I stepped out of my home town to explore the world and live the experience abroad.
+10 long-short years where I found out that experience abroad doesn’t ever leave a person, but fades, as you move on to new ones.
+I studied in France, I got my first professional experience in Germany, Czech Republic, Russia, and India.
 Each of these countries touched my soul so I left little of my heart there.
 And yes, when I was (still I am!) living abroad I missed my home, I missed my family, relatives, friends, I missed so many opportunities to celebrate birthdays, weddings, anniversaries or simple weekend coffee with them.
 I felt lonely many times when I understood their lives back home move on too, we are no more college teenagers with open minds ready to conquer the world.

 Stuck in limbo, neither here nor there (where to build the life?)